EdOverflow/can-i-take-over-xyz/README.md

 Fastly
 =====

-**Answer:** No :negative_squared_cross_mark:
+**Answer:** Yes :heavy_check_mark:

-In Fastly, you can only takeover subdomains if you can prove ownership of the domain name.
-For example, if `something.example.com` is not claimed on Fastly, you would only be able to claim it in your account if you can prove ownership of the parent domain, `example.com`, in this case.
+In Fastly, subdomains can be taken over if the main domain doesn't already belong to a fastly account.

 Heroku
 ======